 Here is a chronology of the versions of Lua.
 The evolution of Lua is documented in a paper presented at HOPL III, the Third ACM SIGPLAN History of Programming Languages Conference, in 2007.
 The source code and documentation for all releases is available for download.

-Work on Lua 5.3 is well under way, but there is no release date yet.
-Its main new features include support for integers, bitwise operators, and a basic utf-8 library.
-If you want to try it now, get the latest pre-release.
-Please note that some details may change in the final version.
+Lua 5.3 is almost ready.
+Its main new features are support for integers, bitwise operators, and a basic utf-8 library.
+If you want to try it now, get the latest release candidate.

 Lua 5.2 was released on 16 Dec 2011.
 Its main new features are yieldable pcall and metamethods, new lexical scheme for globals, ephemeron tables, new library for bitwise operations, light C functions, emergency garbage collector, goto statement, and finalizers for tables.